Ready for a self-managed online climate emergency resilience course?

 He is a British environmental philosopher and chair of Green House Think Tank – and in this presentation, he starts out with talking about what the Paris Agreement requires in order to work, why these goals most likely will be missed, and then he goes into detail with the challenges we therefore should begin to plan for, and how we stay focused and sane in the process.

-This lecture was filmed at Churchill College, University of Cambridge, on 7 November 2018, and published on youtube.com on 9 November 2018 with the following text:
+This talk was filmed at Churchill College, University of Cambridge, on 7 November 2018, and published on youtube.com on 9 November 2018 with the following text:

 “The Paris Agreement explicitly commits us to use non-existent, utterly reckless, unaffordable and ineffective ‘Negative Emissions Technologies’ which will almost certainly fail to be realised.